Melissa Grego is a Los Angeles-based writer, editor and executive with expertise in TV, media and entertainment.

 She is working on a book about how her mother’s aphorisms took on life-changing meaning when she saw them help her mom survive a ruptured brain aneurysm.

-While at B&C, she created, launched and produced the Keynotes & Cocktails: Women of NY and Women of the West conferences, which she acquired from B&C in 2015 and presented through her company Melinc.
+A passionate advocate for equity and inclusion in business, she created, launched and produced the Keynotes & Cocktails: Women of NY and Women of the West conferences in 2010 while at B&C. She acquired these events in B&C in 2015 and presented them through her company Melinc.
 Women of the West is now an HRTS event.

 Grego has provided expert commentary on such outlets as CNBC, CNN, MSNBC and Fox News Channel.
 She also was a special correspondent for the nationally syndicated TV show “Extra” and hosted and produced video reports for The Hollywood Reporter and Billboard.
 A frequent public speaker, she has lectured at UCLA and USC and frequently moderates panels and Q&As with TV and media industry figures around the world.